metascanio/slate/source/index.html.md

 ## SMTP

-If using MQS for MTA/SMTP security, JSONX provides extended information that can assist with spam detection and email security for end-user mailboxes.
+If using ZQS for MTA/SMTP security, JSONx provides extended information that can assist with spam detection and email security for end-user mailboxes.

 ### LOC